ing-bank/ing-open-banking-sdk/README.md

 #### Start testing
 Run `mvn clean install` to test the SDK.
 Alternatively run `mvn clean install -Dproxy.use` to enable your proxy settings when the default setting in properties is `false`.

-## Slow Start using the ING Open Banking Drivers
+## Examples using the ING Open Banking Drivers
-This section contains Java code snippets to assist in the implementation the ING Open Banking Drivers.
+This section contains example Java code snippets to assist in the implementation the ING Open Banking Drivers.

 Make sure to have downloaded or created the certificates as mentioned above.